Pokemon Scarlet Violet union circle

 How to use the Union Circle in Pokémon Scarlet and Violet

-The Union Circle is accessible through both the Pokemon Centers dotted around the map, or through your in-game Poké Portal.
-I’ve usually opted to go for the physical monitors on the sides of the Centers, since you can fast-travel to one and there are a decent number.
+The Union Circle is accessible through both the Pokémon Centers dotted around the map or through your in-game Poké Portal.
+I’ve usually opted to go for the physical monitors on the sides of the Centers since you can fast-travel to one and there are a decent number.
 Just look for the big yellow circle and monitor, and hit the A button to access it.

 To get the party going, just have them punch it in on their end and connect.
 Once everyone is in, you can start it up.
-From here, you’ll be in a shared instance of Pokemon Scarlet and Violet, able to explore together.
+From here, you’ll be in a shared instance of Pokémon Scarlet and Violet, able to explore together.

 Some tips for setting up multiplayer

 First off, make sure you’re connected to the internet.
-The L button is used to connect yourself up to the net, and you’ll need to be in Online Mode to invite others over from further out than your living room.
+The L button is used to connect yourself to the net, and you’ll need to be in Online Mode to invite others over from further out than your living room.

-About The Author
+Author

 Eric Van Allen